bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 and *respond* more precisely to what I wanted was indeed quite a bit superior to just a Google search.
 It's almost an improved `StackOverflow <https://stackoverflow.com/>`__.

-Another area that I found it quite useful was producing pretty well known code.
+Another area where I found it quite useful was producing pretty well known snippets of code.
 In the other project I was working on, I wanted to write a transformer from scratch and so I asked ChatGPT to generate some PyTorch modules.
 As far as I could tell (I didn't finish the project yet), it looked correct!
 Transformer modules are probably so widespread (even before it's 2021 cutoff date) that it could easily write one.
-It did save me some time doing it myself though, similar to having an intern (a common LLM analogy) where I just needed to check its work.
+It did save me some time doing it myself though, it was similar to having an intern (a common LLM analogy) where I just needed to check its work.

-On the hand, I still reverted back to the original docs for the libraries.
+On the other hand, I still reverted back to the original docs for the libraries I worked with.
-Things like :code:`langchain` and Cloudflare workers are newer and aren't encoded in the LLM's knowledge base.
-So really the combination of things is still the best and I believe needed to deliver a working application.
+Things like :code:`langchain` and Cloudflare workers are newer and aren't encoded in the LLM's knowledge base well (or all).
+So really the combination of manual docs + LLM's is still the best and I believe needed to deliver a working application.

 On the Copilot side, I found it only slightly useful.
 It helped do some simple autocomplete based on the context of my code but it really only helped me